CloudStationTeam/sitl_deployment/README.md

 Location, IP, and UDP are required data for the program to run, although you can edit the start_sitl_fleet.sh script directly to change the default variables instead of using the flags.

 ## Connecting to CloudStation
-After logging in to your CloudStation page, in the box labeled "Connect to Vehicle via ID," enter the UDP port bumber and hit "Connect" for each of the drones you created (they will begin with the UDP port you entered and increment by 1 for each vehicle).
+After logging in to your CloudStation page, in the box labeled "Connect to Vehicle via ID," enter the UDP port number and hit "Connect" for each of the drones you created (they will begin with the UDP port you entered and increment by 1 for each vehicle).